eSignus/support/_docs/intro_hwlink_card.md

 ## How to add your HW Link card to the HW Manager App.

-Once the application is installed, to add a card, you have the following options:

-- After the registration process in the eSignus Backup Center, you will be able to scan a card to add it to the HW Manager.
+Once the application is installed, to add a card, you need to register.
+After the registration process in the eSignus Backup Center, you will be able to scan a card to add it to the HW Manager.
 - Taping on the card that is reflected empty in the Portfolio view.
 - From "Settings" taping on "Scan card."